Accessibility & the Americans with Disabilities Act

 Many service materials are available in accessible formats, such as large print or Braille, upon request from the Quincy Street Station or on the website.
 Some materials are also available in Spanish.

-Topeka Metro offers free how-to-ride clinics for those who may feel unsure about riding the bus.
-The training is customized to meet each person’s needs.
+Topeka Metro offers "How to Ride" training for agencies and educational groups upon request.
 For those with a mobility aid, the training assists in determining if the mobility aid will fit on the ramp or lift platform and how it will be safely secured.
 Contact Michelle Stottlemire at 785-730-8630 for more information.
+Training is subject to staff availability.

 Lift Paratransit Service